Weymann Co.

 Early Life:

 As a youth, Niko excelled in martial arts and obtained his black belt by the age of 10.
 He was inducted into the World Martial Arts Hall of Fame, two times at age 12 & 13 as "Male Junior Competitor of the Year".
 Niko was mentored by legendary trainers including Gracie Family (Brazilian Jiu Jitsu), Rocky Farley of Baltimore & was "guided" by Robert Monroe.
 In high school, Niko was a gifted athlete excelling at both sprints & field events.
-He was awarded State MVP, and earned a partial-scholarship to attend West Virginia University to join their mens track program.
+He was awarded State MVP, and earned a partial-scholarship to attend West Virginia University.
+Niko eventually transferred to the University of Delaware pursuing his undergraduate degree in "Leadership" where his entrepreneurship came to manifest.

 Current Role: